 Keeping your restaurant’s doors open requires more than just serving up delicious dishes, hiring a friendly wait staff and collecting customer payments.
 There are a lot of expenses that come along with running a small business.

 First, there are occupancy expenses, which include items such as the cost of rent, insurance on the building, property taxes and janitorial services, as well as repairs and maintenance to the building and utility payments.
-Labor expenses are comprised of wage payments to your employees as well as any benefit payments, such as health insurance or employee discounts.
+Labour expenses are comprised of wage payments to your employees as well as any benefit payments, such as health insurance or employee discounts.

 Other operating expenses to consider are licences and permits, repair and maintenance of equipment, marketing costs, uniform expenses, menu printing and office supplies.
 You may also need to account for internet and telephone payments, bank and credit card fees, music and entertainment costs, and interest and depreciation expenses.

-Your restaurant’s chart of accounts categorizes all of the money you take in and pay out by separating transactions into revenues, expenses, assets, liabilities, COGS and equity.
+Your restaurant’s chart of accounts categorizes all of the money you take in and pay out by separating transactions into revenues, expenses, assets, liabilities, COGS, and equity.
 With the help of restaurant-accounting books, you can create a chart of accounts that’s specific to your business and build it into your restaurant-accounting software.

 As you enter transactions, such as operating expenses, into the system, they populate into your chart of accounts accordingly, allowing you to create financial reports later, including cash flow reports, balance sheets, and profit and loss statements.

-Accounts payable refers to the process of paying your vendors and suppliers.
+Accounts payable refers to the process of paying your suppliers and suppliers.
 Using small-restaurant software from QuickBooks, you can make sure invoices are paid accurately and on time, so there’s never a lapse in service or shipments.
 Before entering invoices into your accounting software and paying them, always establish a three-way match.

 Process Payroll Transactions

 Your employees are the heart of your restaurant, so it’s imperative that you keep them happy and paid.
 When it comes to payroll, there’s more to consider than just wages & time tracking.
-You should also think about deductions, benefits, overtime, payroll taxes and more.
+You should also think about deductions, benefits, overtime, payroll taxes, and more.
 To get started, you must register for an account with the Canada Revenue Agency (CRA) so you can turn in your deductions.

 With QuickBooks Online payroll features, it’s even easier to process payroll, whether your business pays its employees weekly, biweekly or even monthly.
-The accounting software lets you build each employee into the system along with their SIN and deductions, ensuring each worker receives payment at the appropriate hourly rate, overtime rate or salary, and that deductions and taxes are assessed accurately.
+The accounting software lets you build each employee into the system along with their SIN and deductions, ensuring each worker receives payment at the appropriate hourly rate, overtime rate, or salary, and that deductions and taxes are assessed accurately.

 The payroll system can also track each employee’s vacation hours and sick time, paying out for use of leave time if necessary.
 Further, accounting software aids in the calculation and deduction of taxes and deductions from your employees’ paycheques and helps to generate a total of the amount of payroll tax your small business owes to the CRA.